Sinetheta/solidus_searchkick/README.md

 Searchkick Integration
 ----------------------

-By default, Searchkick is initialized on the Product model in SolidusSearchkick's product_decorator with:
+By default, Searchkick is initialized on the Product model in SolidusSearchkick's `product_decorator` with:
 ```
 searchkick word_start: [:name]
 ```

-If you need to modify this, you can do so in your own product_decorator, by adding something like:
+If you need to modify this, you can do so in your own `product_decorator`, by adding something like:
 ```
 # app/models/spree/product_decorator.rb
 Spree::Product.class_eval do